Flywheels could charge City of Edmonton electric buses faster, changing the way sustainable transit is powered in Canada and around the world

 Saad only recently started work on this project, but he and his supervisor – Future Energy Systems Principal Investigator Dr. Pierre Mertiny – have already achieved some important milestones.

-“We submitted our proposal to the City of Edmonton Sustainability Scholars program and were accepted, which is really helpful,” he explains.
+“We submitted our proposal to the Sustainability Scholars program and were accepted, which is really helpful,” he explains.
+The program is a partnership between the University of Alberta Sustainability Council and the City of Edmonton.
 This means Saad can access actual, real-time data from the Edmonton Transit System (ETS), including some proprietary information not available to the public.
 “Otherwise, we’d be using virtual data, or only public info, which isn’t ideal."

 One of the key issues Saad is addressing through his analysis is an often-cited drawback of electric vehicles: slow, cumbersome charging requirements.
 Traditional charging methods could play havoc with the ETS system, requiring more downtime per vehicle and therefore more buses in the fleet.
 Right now, charging an electric bus for a day of driving can take hours, though that might change if Saad determines it could be practical to implement an energy storage technology that the Mertiny group has been developing for years: flywheels.